Third Party Information Security Controls Due Diligence

 Morgan Strobel, HCISPP - Crowe LLP

 This is a FREE webinar for all AHIA members!
-Non-members can join AHIA today to take advantage of this benefit.
+Non-members - $49 or Join AHIA today to take advantage of this benefit!

 In this course, you will learn about the Third Party Risk Management Lifecycle, specific to Information Security assessments.
 We will discuss the importance of the "Trust but Verify" model and when it is appropriate to rely on questionnaires.
 We will also discuss when to rely on various attestation reports, as well as what to look for within a System and Organization Controls (SOC) report, penetration test, PCI AoC, and other key artifacts.
 The presentation will also walk the participants through how to assess software development (SDLC) procedures and how to review network diagrams and data flow specific to in scope services.